RoamGuru Roam Guru

 1A Stokes Croft BS1 3RW

-Bristol has one of the oldest Caribbean communities in England, and Biblos is where it eats.
-The wraps are huge—seriously, one feeds two modest appetites.
-The jerk chicken (£8) is slow-cooked overnight, rubbed with Scotch bonnets and allspice, then finished on the grill until the edges char.
+Bristol has one of Britain's oldest Caribbean communities, and Biblos is where it eats.
+The wraps are enormous—one feeds two modest appetites.
+The jerk chicken (£8) is slow-cooked overnight with Scotch bonnets and allspice, then finished on the grill until the edges char black.

 Note: Cash preferred.
 Card minimum is £10.